premchander-revature/interviewquestions/SQL/SQLinterviewquestions/SQLinterviewquestions.md

 ---

-32.What are the Advantages of Reducing the Data Redundancy in a Database?
+32.What Benefits Can we Get from Lessening Data Redundancy?

 ![Easy](<https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg>)